Cervical Screening module of the Certificate in Sexual and Reproductive Health (Nursing).

 If you are attending Module 2 Cervical Screening, you will be supervised by an SHQ clinical instructor to perform a consultation during the course.
 This includes taking a cervical screen.
 If you so choose you may opt to perform a cervical screening on a fellow course participant and vice versa.
 If not, external teaching associates will be utilised and receive an honorarium included in the fees.

 All of the theoretical modules are assessable.
-Nurses are given time (6 weeks) to submit assignments.
+Nurses must complete the online work for Module 2 before attending the face to face workshop.
 Nurses are not eligible to complete the clinical practicum until all relevant assessments have been received by the Nurse Educator.

 Note: All assignments due must be submitted before commencing clinical practicum.